oppia/oppia-web-developer-docs/Upgrading-python-interpreter-to-version-3.8-for-existing-users.md

 1. Verify you are using `python 3.8.12` on entering Oppia directory by running `python --version` in your Oppia directory.

-2. Spool up a development server to test the new setup through `python -m scripts.start`
+2. Spin up a development server to test the new setup through `python -m scripts.start`